vexx32/chocolatey.org/chocolatey/Website/Views/Blog/ChocolateyRedesign.md

 Url: chocolatey-website-redesign
-Title: Chocolatey.org Gets a Long Awaited Redesign!
+Title: Chocolatey's Website Gets a Long Awaited Redesign!
 Published: 20190920
 Author: Chocolatey News Team
 Tags: News, Press-Release
-Keywords: chocolatey, redesign, web design, features
+Keywords: chocolatey, website, redesign, web design, features
-Summary: Chocolatey.org has all new features and improvements to help you get started or maintain your Chocolatey project!
+Summary: Chocolatey's website has all new features and improvements to help you get started or maintain your Chocolatey project!
 ---
+Howdy!
+You might have noticed a few changes on the website recently.
+Chocolatey has grown up quite a lot since the initial design of the site and we wanted to bring a much more consistent look and feel.
+We looked out across the industry of websites for modern automation tools and were inspired to take a step back and a hard look at what we had.
+What we've come up highlights both our product and our amazing community, all on the same site!

-Chocolatey.org has been in need of an update for a while, and we're happy to announce it is here!
-Along with a fresh look, the website also brings many performance improvements to help you find the information you need, faster.
+The design is fresh, crisp, and brings many performance improvements to help you find the information you need, faster.
 Keep reading to learn about just a few of the key features you don't want to miss!

 ### Where Did Everything Go?!
 Here is a handy list for you to get familiar with the website navigation: